kptdev/kpt/site/migration/01-migration.md

 ## Before you begin

-Please go through at least 1st and 2nd chapters of [kpt book] for `v1.0` binary installation instructions and understanding the basic model of kpt `v1.0`
+Please go through [installation instructions] for installing `v1.0` binary and at least 1st and 2nd chapters of [kpt book] for understanding the basic model of kpt `v1.0`

 ## What's new and changed?